-To uninstall a MySQL where you have used the MSI packages, you must use the Add/Remove Programs tool within Control Panel.
+To uninstall MySQL when you installed it using the MSI package, you must use the Add/Remove Programs tool within Control Panel.
 To do this:

 Right-click the start menu and choose Control Panel.